kapil06264/puppet-nginx/REFERENCE.md

 When set, nginx will include module configurations files installed in the /etc/nginx/modules-enabled directory.
-This is also enabled if mail is being configured (to allow the module to be loaded).
+This is also enabled if mail is being configured (to allow the module to be load).

 Default value: `$nginx::params::include_modules_enabled`